Evrymenes, Ioannina

 Evrymenes (Ευρυμενές) was a short-lived municipality (1996–2010) in the Ioannina Prefecture, Greece.
-Following the massive mergers that took place in accordance to Kallikratis Plan, since 2011 it holds the status of "municipal entity" (subdivision) within the Municipality of Zitsa.
+Following the massive mergers that took place in accordance to Kallikratis Plan, since 2011 it holds the status of "municipal unit" (subdivision) within the Municipality of Zitsa.
 The municipal unit has an area of 73.958 km2.
-In 2011 its population was 1,009.
 The seat of the entity was in Klimatia.
 It is situated in the mountainous western part of the Ioannina regional unit.

 Communities

 Evrymenes is subdivided into 8 communities, consisting of a total number of 11 villages.